RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

     `~/.config/spyder{-py3}` or `$XDG_CONFIG_HOME/spyder{-py3}` if `$XDG_CONFIG_HOME` is
     defined.
 * Use the new (pythonic) style for signals and slots.
-* Start testing Spyder with the help of Travis and AppVeyor.
+* Test Spyder with the help of Travis and AppVeyor.
 * Reorganize the code in several places (See Issue #1320).
 * Code completions and help retrieval on the Editor are done asynchronously using a client/server architecture based on PyZMQ.
-* Spyder now uses the `qtpy` package to be able to work with PyQt4 and PyQt5.
+* Spyder now uses the `qtpy` package to be able to work with PyQt4 and PyQt5 seamlessly.